-This is because she has likely to have urinated and drunk liquids throughout the day.
-For this reason, tests taken at night do not always yield accurate results.
+This is because she has likely urinated and drunk liquids throughout the day.
+For this reason, tests taken at night seldom yield accurate results.

-When you’re trying to conceive, the weeks leading up to and follow a missed period can feel like a lifetime.
-You can optimize the timing of your pregnancy test to ensure that you do not get a false negative.
+When trying to conceive, the weeks leading up to (and following), a missed period can feel like a lifetime.
+You can optimize the timing of your pregnancy test to ensure that you don’t get a false negative.